About the Program

 Translational Research Project

-The DNP is a practice-focused doctorate that includes integrative practice experiences and an intense practice immersion experience.
-This is reflected in the two residency courses.
-Each student in the practice-focused DNP will generate an evidence-based translational research project as an integral part of their practice experience.
+The DNP is a practice-focused doctorate that includes integrative practice experiences enacted in the residency courses spanning six semesters.
+Each student in the practice-focused DNP program will generate an evidence-based translational research project (TRP) as an integral part of their experience.
 There are a number of practice doctorates at the university, and the DNP students will have opportunities for interdisciplinary coursework and collaborative projects.
-The DNP program will work closely with the Center for the Study of Health Disparities (CSHD), which is housed in the SON, to enable students to study critical practice-based clinical problems afflicting these groups.

 DNP graduates will be well-prepared to translate new knowledge from research into cost-effective and culturally competent clinical practice.
 They will contribute to the development of health policy in the promotion of health, reducing the burden of disability, and maintaining the quality of life.

 The following are the student learning outcomes for the DNP Program:

 - Utilize nursing, bioethical, physical, spiritual, psychosocial, and organizational sciences in the planning, implementation, and evaluation of advanced clinical nursing practice.

 - Provide transformative and collaborative leadership in the organization and management of health care delivery systems for ethnically and culturally diverse populations to improve patient and population outcomes.